7Pikes/hash_map_hash/README.md

 It can be uses to transform `JSON`, `XML`, or anything that can be converted to `Hash`.

+With this gem, it is possible to store multiple parser configurations (mappings) in files or in a database, and avoid writing a new parser for every new data format.

 It can transform plain data structures, but specifically designed to work with complex nested data structures.